scelokhoza/fraud-transaction-detector/README.md

 ## Contributors

-Here's the list of people who have contributed to < project's name >:
+Here's the list of people who have contributed to <fraud-transaction-detector >:

 - sceloprince749@gmail.com
 - pchoshi023@student.wethinkcode.co.za